-Do not sit on top of a fastened seat belt to prevent the seat belt reminder from coming on.
 The occupant protection system will only provide optimum protection when you use the seat belt properly.

-The seat belt reminder warning lamp illuminates and an audible warning will sound if you or your front seat passenger have not fastened your seat belts and the vehicle exceeds 25 km/h (16 mph).
-It will also illuminate if your seat belts are unfastened when the vehicle is moving.
-The audible warning will go off after five minutes but the seat belt reminder warning lamp will remain on until you fasten your seat belts.
+The seat belt reminder warning lamp illuminates and an audible warning will sound if the driver's or front seat passenger's seat belt has not been fastened and the vehicle exceeds a relatively low speed.
+It will also illuminate if the driver's or front seat passenger's seat belt is unfastened when the vehicle is moving.
+The audible warning will go off after five minutes but the seat belt reminder warning lamp will remain on until the driver's or front seat passenger's seat belt is fastened.